yulrizka/yulrizka.github.com/content/en/stubbing-time-dot-now-in-golang.md

 - No need to pass instance of time or generator
 - Fall back to default standard library time implementation
-- Easily extend existing struct
+- Easily extend `TimeMock` by adding more function that is needed
-- Mock different time easily in test
-- Start small functionality in MockTime struct and implement more function when necessary

 Disadvantages:

-- Extra struct
+- The caller needs to be a struct

 ## Better way to write test function with time

-Function with time is usually hard to test because it dependency with functions on package time.
+Function with time is usually hard to test because it dependency with  on _time_ package.

-A different way to test is to separate the function that generate the time with the function that process the time.
+A different way to test is to separate the function that generate the time with the function that process the time value.
 For example

 ```go
 func CheckEndOfMonth()  {